 To get a head start on calculating your expected costs, you’ll first want to start with the average price of a home in your state or desired neighborhood.
 This Home Value Index can help you find the median value of a home in your area.

-The golden rule used to be that down payments must be 20% of the purchase price, but that’s no longer the only option for home ownership.
-Today, a variety of financing options and programs geared toward low- to moderate-income borrowers allow for buyers with a wide range of budgets to access they mortgages they need.
+The golden rule used to be that down payments must be 20% of the purchase price, but that’s no longer a steadfast expectation.
+Today, a variety of financing options and programs are available.
+Many are geared toward low- to moderate-income borrowers to allow a wider range of access for buyers considering homeownership.

-For example, HomeReady mortgages, a type of conventional loan offered by Fannie Mae, allow qualified first-time and repeat buyers to purchase a home with as little as 3% down.
-So if you’re buying a $150,000 house, for instance, you could make a down payment as low as $4,500 with a HomeReady mortgage, available through Ally Home.
+For example, HomeReady mortgages, a type of conventional loan offered by Fannie Mae, allows qualified first-time and repeat buyers to purchase a home with as little as 3% down.
+So if you’re buying a $350,000 house, for instance, you could make a down payment as low as $10,500 with a HomeReady mortgage, available through Ally Home.
 Plus, this type of mortgage allows for more flexible payment requirements, making homeownership feasible for those who may not have enough cash on hand to cover a traditional down payment.

 If you can, it can be a smart move to put more money down up front, since you’ll pay less in interest charges in the long run.
 But if that’s not possible, it doesn’t mean your dream of homeownership is out of reach.
 HomeReady mortgages and certain loans offered by the Federal Housing Association (FHA) provide mortgages with reasonable rates and down payment options to first-time homebuyers.